asyrjasalo/kongman/README.md

   - Add (opinionated) `pytest` plugins, to help myself
   - Add `--output` to limit output to a JSON property (for scripts), or have `None`
   - Add `./examples` for Kong Admin API loopback and example endpoint via it
+  - Add `KONG_ADMIN_URL`, defaults to `http://localhost:8001`
   - Add `KONG_ADMIN_KEY` to use Kong Admin API via loopback and key-auth
-  - Add `KONG_ADMIN_URL`, defaults to `http://localhost:8001`
+  - Add `--admin-url` and `--admin-key` to take precedence over above two
   - Remove `KONG_URL` **BWIC**
   - Remove `--ip` **BWIC**